Home > Current > News > The social organisation 'Neunerhaus' saves water and costs with ECOTURBINO

-The mini-turbines, which are installed between the tap and the shower hose in just a few simple steps, will in future not only ensure optimal water and energy efficiency in two residential buildings of the Viennese social organisation neunerhaus, but also considerable cost savings.
-80 housing units for formerly homeless people – in neunerhaus Kudlichgasse and neunerhaus Billrothstraße – were equipped with small patented turbines, the so-called Ecoturbinos.
+The mini turbines, which can be installed between the tap and the shower hose in just a few simple steps, will not only ensure optimum water and energy efficiency in two residential buildings belonging to the Viennese social organization neunerhaus, but also make considerable cost savings.
+80 residential units for formerly homeless and homeless people - in neunerhaus Kudlichgasse and neunerhaus Billrothstraße - will be equipped with small patented turbines, the so-called Ecoturbinos.

-“The current initiative with our long-standing partner neunerhaus leads to considerable climate and environmental friendliness, which also reflects our sustainable corporate actions at all levels, and leads to immense cost savings.
-The money can thus be invested in further social projects to enable homeless people to live a self-determined life,” emphasises Ralf-Wolfgang Lothert, Director Corporate Affairs & Communication at JTI Austria.
+"The current initiative with our long-standing partner neunerhaus results in considerable climate and environmental friendliness, which also reflects our sustainable corporate actions at all levels, as well as immense cost savings.
+The money can therefore be invested in further social projects to enable homeless and homeless people to lead a self-determined life," emphasizes Ralf-Wolfgang Lothert, Director Corporate Affairs & Communication at JTI Austria.

-“At neunerhaus, we have also been focusing on sustainability for years, not only in the orientation of the offers for our target group, but also in the construction and design of the living and common areas of our residential buildings.
-Our claim ‘Living as normal as possible’ thus also includes sustainable living,” says Daniela Unterholzner, neunerhaus managing director.
+"At neunerhaus, we have also been focusing on sustainability for years, not only in the orientation of our offers for our target group, but also in the construction and design of the living and recreational areas of our residential buildings.
+Our claim of 'living as normally as possible' therefore also includes sustainable living," says Daniela Unterholzner, neunerhaus Managing Director.

-“We have been dealing with the topics of water and energy efficiency for a long time and rely on innovative technologies.
-This saves energy costs and makes a significant contribution to the environment,” explains Ulrike Rabmer-Koller, CEO of the Rabmer Group.
+"We have been dealing with the topics of water and energy efficiency for a long time and rely on innovative technologies.
+This saves energy costs and makes a significant contribution to the environment," explains Ulrike Rabmer-Koller, Managing Partner of the Rabmer Group.

 About neunerhaus

-neunerhaus was founded in 1999 and is a social organisation in Vienna. neunerhaus enables homeless people at risk of poverty to live a self-determined and dignified life with medical care, housing and counselling.
-The aim is to help those affected to help themselves in order to improve their living situation in the long term.
-More than 600 formerly homeless people live in three neunerhaus residential buildings in over 250 flats throughout Vienna.
+neunerhaus was founded in 1999 and is a social organization in Vienna. neunerhaus enables homeless people and people at risk of poverty to lead a self-determined and dignified life with medical care, housing and advice.
+The aim is to help those affected to help themselves in order to sustainably improve their living situation.
+More than 600 formerly homeless and homeless people live in three neunerhaus apartment buildings and over 250 apartments throughout Vienna every year.

 www.neunerhaus.at